DUNE-DAQ/daq-buildtools/docs/README.md

 ```
 dbt-build.sh --clean --unittest  # Blow away the contents of ./build, run config+generate+build, and then run the unit tests
 ```
-..where in the above case, you blow away the contents of `./build`,  run config+generate+build, install the result in `./install` and then run the unit tests.
+..where in the above case, you blow away the contents of `./build`,  run config+generate+build, install the result in `$DBT_INSTALL_DIR` and then run the unit tests.
 Be aware that for many packages, unit tests will only (fully) work if you've also rerun `dbt-workarea-env` with the argument `--refresh` added.

 To check for deviations from the coding rules described in the [DUNE C++ Style Guide](https://dune-daq-sw.readthedocs.io/en/latest/packages/styleguide/), run with the `--lint` option:
 ```